bbende/tripod/README.md

 # Overview

-**tripod-query-api** provides a generic API for interacting with a Lucene based search platform.
+**tripod-search-api** provides a generic API for interacting with a Lucene based search platform.

-**tripod-query-solr** provides a Solr based implementation of the API.
+**tripod-search-solr** provides a Solr based implementation of the API.

-**tripod-query-lucene** provides a Lucene based implementation of the API.
+**tripod-search-lucene** provides a Lucene based implementation of the API.

 # Maven Repository for Released Artifacts